-- Dish barrels – Expensive cardboard boxing designed for maximum protection of dishes and glasses.
+- Dish barrels or dish boxes – Expensive cardboard boxing designed for maximum protection of dishes and glasses.
 Not needed unless the items are particularly sentimental or fragile.

 - Cardboard boxes – Due to the weight and sensitivity of dishware, avoid the cheapest level of cardboard moving boxes.
 Boxes with built-in, sturdy handle holes are valuable.
-Make sure to double tape the bottom of the box.
-See the Top 20 ways to get free moving boxes.
+Make sure to double tape the bottom of the box (check out the best places to get free moving boxes).

 Cushioning and wrapping paper